QuantEcon/python-lecture-sandpit.myst/lectures/ak2.md

 # Introduction

+This lecture is under construction by Zejin and Tom.

 This lecture computes  transition paths of the two-period life cycle OLG economy described in chapter 2 of Auerback and Kotlikoff (1987)